Mapping dynamical systems with distributed time delays to sets of ordinary differential equations: Discussion

-In this paper, we studied numerically the influence of time delay distributions for the Mackey-Glass system.
+In this paper, we studied numerically the influence of time delay distributions for the Mackey-Glass system as well as a simple time delayed system with sinusoidal nonlinearity.
 Good agreement is observed in the local regime for the stability of fixed points, for which we prove analytically that corrections scale as $1/N$.
-We also find that higher-order phenomena, such as period doubling transitions or the occurrence of chaotic dynamics, are substantially more sensitive to the introduction of distributed delays.
+We also find that higher-order phenomena, such as period doubling transitions, the occurrence of chaotic dynamics and chaotic diffusion, are substantially more sensitive to the introduction of distributed delays.
 It may hence be difficult to compare the predictions of dynamical systems with precisely defined time delays with observations, in particular when distributed time delays play an important role in the respective real-world applications.